An explicit derived McKay correspondence for some complex reflection groups of rank two: Proof of Theorem A

 \section{Proof of Theorem A}

 We now combine the strategy outlined in \Cref{strategy} with the computational results shown in the appendix to prove \refmain.
 In Sections \ref{sec.2mm2}-\ref{sec.g22}, we identify the components of the semiorthogonal decomposition of $\dbg(\C^2)$, treating each reflection group that appears in \refmain{} separately.
+We illustrate these cases of the proof with Figures~\ref{fig_three}-\ref{fig_seven}, which show the exceptional locus of $\hhilbc$; the red curves indicate where the discriminant curve intersects the exceptional locus and dashed arrows indicate a non-identity action of $A$.
 We also discuss the $G(m,m,2)$ case in \Cref{sec.gmm2} for the reader's convenience.
 Then in \Cref{OSOD}, we conclude by explaining why the components in the semiorthogonal decomposition of $\dbg(\C^2)$, are in bijection with the conjugacy classes of $G$, verifying the Orbifold Semiorthogonal Decomposition Conjecture.

 Let $m$ be even.
 By \Cref{prop.Dn}(c),(e) and \Cref{disc.table} (cf.~\Cref{rmk.puv}), the fixed locus of the action of $A$ on $Y$ consists of $\frac{m}{2}$ exceptional curves $E(\rho_2),E(\rho_4),\dots, E(\rho_m)$, as well as three curves that extend outside the exceptional locus.
 We claim that the images of $E(\rho_2),E(\rho_4),\dots, E(\rho_m)$ in $Y/A$ are also copies of $\bP^1$: by~\Cref{corollary_quotient_stack_is_root_stack} their images are smooth, and so we may conclude the claim by Riemann--Hurwitz.
 Here and in the other cases below, we abuse notation and give the fixed exceptional curves in $Y$ and their images in $Y/A$ the same name.
 Let $B_1$, $B_2$, and $B_3$ be the images in $Y/A$ of the three curves that extend outside the exceptional locus.
 By \Cref{smooth_lemma}, $B_1$, $B_2$, and $B_3$ are affine lines.